LimeChain/etherlime/README.md

 ```

-Result would be something like this:
+Result of `etherlime deploy` would be something like this:
 [![Deployment result](DeploymentResult.png)](https://imgur.com/a/NyLX9mH)

 For more info check the section below.